tytydraco/yessleep/out/Wedding_Nightmares_Night_Wedding.md

 The kid smiles, "Don't worry.
 You won't.
 This kind of wedding can only happen at night."

-For the next several hours I waited.
-Watched as neighbors and family.
+For the next several hours I watched as neighbors and family.
 Cousins.
 Came to help.
 Food was brought in.
 Large round tables were set outside the courtyard.
 A tailor came and measured me up, twice.
 Decorations were strung and the sun began to fall.

 When night came, the people who had gathered were tired but pleased with themselves that they had finished.
 I was asked to change into my wedding clothes and to wait outside the door of the couple's house until called.
 The lanterns behind me burning and the smell of food wafted in the air.